denis-beurive/AngularJS1/test4/README.md

 A service is registered via a "service builder".
 The "service builder" will be used to create the service.
 A "service builder" may be:

-* A simple object with a special method called "$get" that returns the service itself.
+* A simple object with a special method called "`$get`" that returns the service itself.
   In this case, the function is called a **service provider**.
 * A simple function that returns an object.
 The returned object may be:
   * The service itself.
 In this case, the function is called a **service factory**.
-  * An object with a special method called "$get" that returns the service itself.
+  * An object with a special method called "`$get`" that returns the service itself.
 In this case, the function is called a **service provider**.
 * A simple constructor that creates the service itself.
   In this case, the function is called a **service constructor**.